decentration/followgation/pallets/parachain-staking/README.md

 _"To the contrary, when needed, make a Trait that is supposed to deliver some functionality, and do a mock implementation of it, to abstract away components that you want to interact with and are not readily available in FRAME."_

+## Improvements

+Given that this is a minimal viable product, there are many ways this can improve:

+- If the delegator being followed is kicked, do we also kick the follower, or do we leave the follower where they are and detach from the collator?

+-